steven-ellis/openshift-oc-clusterup/README.md

     . ./.bash_profile

-You can then use "oc-cluster" to run multiple OpenShift environments, including different releases On my machine the public IP of my host is 192.168.122.157 so I'd run the following
+You can then use "oc-cluster" to run multiple OpenShift environments, including different releases For example assuming the following values
+* public IP of the host is "192.168.122.157"
+* profile is "example"

     oc-cluster up example --public-hostname=192.168.122.157